chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap-isolated.md

 ## TODO

 - Change firewall scripts to use nftables (similar to how acl rules work) only.
 Doing so ensures there are no conflicts between nftables and iptables.
 Change on this post and the original Incus + Netbird + PhoenixNAP post.
+- Create an example firewall rule to ensure the incusbr-iso cannot reach incusbr0.